VigyanShaala-Tech/Assignment_Feedback_Viewer/README.md

 • Select their College, Name, and Assignment

-• View current assignment status (ACCEPTED, REJECTED WITH FEEDBACK, UNDER REVIEW)
+• View current assignment status (ACCEPTED, IMPROVE AND RE-SUBMIT, UNDER REVIEW, NOT SUBMITTED)

 • Access all feedback (latest + historical)